 Mortgage Bond Definition

-Why Mortgage Bonds are Important
+Why they are Important

 Another component of the mortgage bond definition should address its importance – almost all states in the country require you to have one, and you cannot conduct real estate business professionally without one.
-Secondly, they protect your real estate purchasing clients from losing their hard-earned money, if through any fault of yours, a real estate transaction falls through or fails to be concluded as expected.
+Secondly, they protect your real estate purchasing clients from losing their hard-earned money, if, through any fault of yours, a real estate transaction falls through or fails to be concluded as expected.
 If you did not have a bond, there would be few clients who would have enough faith or confidence in you to choose you as their preferred broker.

 You may also need to pass a qualifications test, which gauges your understanding and knowledge of real estate concepts and transactions.
-Many states also require applicants to take a pre-licensing education course, in order to be sure that candidates are thoroughly familiar with real estate subject matter.
+Many states also require applicants to take a pre-licensing education course, to be sure that candidates are thoroughly familiar with real estate subject matter.
 Another possible stipulation is that you purchase Errors & Omissions insurance, which is something like malpractice insurance would be for people in the medical profession.